Stages of team development: Tuckman’s 5 stages explained

 2. Clearly set expectations for communication

 In the earlier stages of group dynamics, establish a clear communication plan.
 This plan outlines how your team will share key information with stakeholders.
-When communication channels are well-defined, team members can efficiently complete tasks, understand their roles, and quickly access the information they need.
+When communication channels are well-defined, team members can efficiently complete tasks and quickly access the information they need.

 A solid communication plan also supports conflict resolution.
-If disagreements arise, team members will know the appropriate steps to address issues constructively.
-Since strong communication is the backbone of collaboration, setting expectations early ensures smoother teamwork throughout the group development process.
+Setting expectations early ensures smoother teamwork throughout the group development process.

 Read: 12 tips to effective communication in the workplace

 As a team leader, delegate tasks and assign roles and responsibilities based on individual strengths.
-Some people naturally take charge, while others excel in strategy or project management.
 If certain team members are less engaged, prompt them for input to encourage participation.
 Assigning roles thoughtfully is a key step in the five-stage model of group development.

 4. Confront conflict in a healthy manner